iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 ## Bottom Line
 - Monitoring is based on gathering predefined sets of metrics or logs.
 It helps organisations to know what is broken and why it is broken.
-- Monitoring extends observabiity.
+- Monitoring extends observability.
-- Observability is anchored on the discovery of uknown traits and patterns.
-It uncovers Uknown-unknowns.
+- Observability is anchored on the discovery of unknown traits and patterns.
+It uncovers unknown-unknowns.
 - Observability uses the output of a system (i.e. MELT data) to determine the internal state of the observed system.
 It is not a new concept.
 - Observability does not replace monitoring.
 They are NOT mutually exclusive; rather, they are mutually reinforcing.
 - Observability precedes monitoring.
 That is, you start monitoring after a system is observed.